apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

   USB_DM              36    USB_D-
   USB_DP              37    USB_D+
   PIO0_3-VBUS_SENSE** 39    P0.5

+  These jumper settings are listed for information only.
+They are *not* required for use with NuttX and LPCXpresso.

   *J14 must be set to permit GPIO control of the USB connect pin **J12 must be set to permit GPIO control of the USB vbus sense pin